Vacancy and Unoccupancy Clauses in Property Insurance

 This question was addressed in West Bend Mutual Insurance Co. v.
 New Packing Co., 2012 IL App (1st) 111507 (Ill.
 App.
 Ct.
 2012), where New Packing purchased a warehouse that had been vacant for more than 60 consecutive days before the purchase.
 The insurer denied a vandalism claim, arguing that the 60-day vacancy period should be calculated retrospectively from the date of the loss — meaning the prior owner’s vacancy period counted against the new owner.

-The Illinois appellate court agreed that the policy language defined the vacancy period retrospectively, counting backward from the date of loss rather than forward from the policy inception date.
+The Illinois appellate court agreed that the policy language defined the vacancy period retrospectively, counting backward from the date of loss.
 Under a strict reading of the policy, the prior owner’s vacancy period did count.
-However, the court ultimately ruled that West Bend could not enforce the exclusion.
-Why?
-Because West Bend had the opportunity to inspect the property before issuing the policy, could have determined that the building was vacant, and could have either declined to insure it or charged an additional premium.
-Having chosen to insure a vacant property without investigating, the insurer was estopped from claiming vacancy as a bar to coverage.
+New Packing argued that West Bend should be estopped from enforcing the exclusion because it had the opportunity to inspect the property before issuing the policy and could have either declined to insure it or charged an additional premium.
+The court rejectedthat estoppel argument, holding that an insurer’s opportunity to inspect or its knowledge that a building might be vacant does not, by itself, create estoppel or waive a clear vacancy exclusion.
+The vandalism-at-vacant-building exclusion was enforceable, and coverage was denied.

 Buying a Vacant Property?
 Act Immediately